Create a tracking plan

 You can update your plan in two ways:

-• Proactively plan new events and properties prior to implementation, and use Amplitude Data to define details, collaborate with team members, and agree on what you want to track.
-(Recommended)
+- Proactively plan new events and properties before implementation, and use Amplitude Data to define details, work together with team members, and agree on what you want to track.
+(Recommended.)

-• Reactively plan events and properties once they are ingested for the first time.
-By default, these events and properties will appear in your plan as “Unexpected.”
-You can choose to add them to your plan, or delete them to stop ingestion and remove them from your data catalog.
+- Reactively plan events and properties after Amplitude ingests for the first time.
+By default, these events and properties appear in your plan as "Unexpected."
+You can add them to your plan, or delete them to stop ingestion and remove them from your data catalog.

 Create a source

-Sources represent the originating source of the data being sent to Amplitude.
-(For example, your iOS, Android, Web, and Backend.)
-When using the Ampli Developer experience, you’ll need to create a source to generate the correct tracking library.
+Sources represent the originating source of the data sent to Amplitude (for example, your iOS, Android, Web, and Backend).
+When using the Ampli Developer experience, you need to create a source to generate the correct tracking library.

 To create a source, follow these steps:

-1. Navigate to Connections —> Sources and click Add Source.
+- Navigate to Data > Sources and select Add Source.

-3. Name your new source and click Create.
+- Name your new source and select Create.

 Create an event

 An event is a distinct action that a user can take in your product.
-When creating an event, you’ll be able to specify metadata about the event that will help with both implementation and with discovery in Analytics once implemented.
+When you create an event, you can specify metadata about the event that helps with both implementation and discovery in Analytics after implementation.

 To create an event, follow these steps:

-1. Navigate to Tracking Plan—>Events and click Create event.
+Navigate to Data > Events and select Create event.

-2. Give your event a name.
-Amplitude will automatically suggest any modifications to match your naming convention.
+Give your event a name.
+Amplitude suggests any modifications to match your naming convention.

-3. Add a source to specify where this event should be instrumented.
+Add a source to specify where to instrument this event.

-• A description to help define when the event should be sent or important details about the event.
+- A description to help define when to send the event or important details about the event.

-• A category to help provide more context and group similar events.
+- A category to provide more context and group similar events.

-• The active/inactive status of the event.
-An active event is something triggered by the user.
-Inactive events are those related to the user, but not initiated by a direct user action (for example, receiving a push notification).
+- The active or inactive status of the event.
+An active event is one the user triggers.
+Inactive events relate to the user, but a direct user action doesn't initiate them (for example, receiving a push notification).

 Create an event property

-Event properties describe the particular event and the context it was invoked in.
-For example, a Song Played event may contain a Song Title property.
-Every property is defined by a name, description, examples, and rules for that property.
+Event properties describe the event and the context in which a user triggered it.
+For example, a Song Played event might contain a Song Title property.
+A name, description, examples, and rules define each property.
 Rules are specific to each data type.
 For example, property Song Title of type String can have the following rules: Min Length, Max Length, and Regex.

 To create a new event property, follow these steps:

-1. In Amplitude Data, navigate to Tracking Plan—>Properties and click the Event Properties tab.
+In Amplitude Data, navigate to Data > Properties and select the Event Properties tab.

-• Whether this property is required on this event.
-If it is, and Amplitude receives an event that doesn’t include it, Amplitude Data will generate a warning.
+- Whether this property is required on this event.
+If it is, and Amplitude receives an event that doesn't include it, Amplitude Data generates a warning.

-• The data type (such as string, number, etc.) as well as any additional rules.
+- The data type (such as string or number) and any additional rules.

 You can now add this property to your events.